Local Neighborhood Features for 3D Classification: Introduction

-Although, PointNet++~\cite{qi2017pointnet++} was effective in capturing local geometric information, it still lost contextual information due to the max-pooling operation.
-Several methods~\cite{qi2017pointnet++,liu2019relation,hua2018pointwise,duan2019structural,liu2019densepoint,xu2020geometry,lan2019modeling} since PointNet++ have used raw $x,y,z$ point coordinates as input for their networks.
-The farthest points (FPS) are sampled from the input points, and at each FPS point, neighborhoods are queried (using a fixed radius ball or k-Nearest Neighbor (kNN) querying) and grouped into neighborhood points.
-From the queried neighborhood points, subtracting the anchor FPS point gives directional vectors.
-Then, these directional vectors are mapped to higher dimensions in each set abstraction layer to get local features.
-Once the local features are obtained, the original neighborhood points, the directional vectors, and the distance computed (in the case of ball querying) are discarded.
-For example, the most recent model PointNeXt builds upon the PointNet++ model uses ball querying for neighborhood querying using the distance from the anchor point to the neighborhood point to check if the point is within a ball of radius $r$.
-PointNeXt computes the directional vectors from the neighborhood points, normalizes the vectors using the radius, and encodes them into local neighborhood features but does not use the distance and the directional vectors as additional local features.
-In this paper, we use the radius-normalized distance and directional vectors as additional local neighborhood features with minimal additional memory or computational costs.
-The key contributions to our work are as follows:
+The most recent model, PointNeXt~\cite{PointNeXt}, builds upon the PointNet++ model, which uses ball querying for neighborhood querying by computing the distance from the anchor point to the neighborhood point to check if the point is within a ball of radius $r$.
+After querying, PointNeXt computes the directional vectors from the grouped neighborhood points, normalizes the vectors using the radius, and encodes them into local neighborhood features but does not use the distance and the directional vectors as additional local features.
+This paper emphasizes using the radius-normalized distance and the directional vectors as additional local neighborhood features with minimal additional memory or computational costs.
+The contributions of our work are four-fold:

-\begin{itemize} \item We use radius $r$-normalized neighborhood point distance as an additional neighborhood feature to improve the classification accuracy. \item We show neighborhood-level directional vectors as additional features benefits PointNeXt~\cite{PointNeXt}. \item We demonstrate that averaging the weights of two best model checkpoints (models saved in the same training session) benefits inference. \item We evaluate our combined approaches on one synthetic, i.e., ModelNet40~\cite{wu20153d} and two real-world datasets, i.e., ScanObjectNN~\cite{uy2019revisiting}, and 3DGrocery100. \end{itemize}
+\begin{itemize} \item We use radius $r$-normalized neighborhood point distance as an additional neighborhood feature to improve the classification accuracy. \item We show radius $r$-normalized directional vectors as additional neighborhood features benefit several models such as PointNeXt~\cite{PointNeXt}. \item We demonstrate that averaging the weights of two best model checkpoints (models saved in the same training session) benefits test/inference accuracy. \item We train and evaluate PointNeXt with our combined approaches on one synthetic, i.e., ModelNet40~\cite{wu20153d}, and two real-world datasets, i.e., ScanObjectNN~\cite{uy2019revisiting} and 3DGrocery100~\cite{sheshappanavar2024benchmark}. \end{itemize}